lstipi/sailing-school-P1/README.md

 ### Homepage

 - [x] All navigation points go where they should
-- [x] All footer links open new tabs because they are not in my site
+- [x] All footer links open new tabs because they are not in the website
 - [x] No console errors
-- [x] Looks nice on tablet portrait
+- [x] Looks nice on tablets
-- [x] Looks nice on desktop
+- [x] Looks nice on desktops
-- [x] Looks nice on my phone
+- [x] Looks nice on phones

 ## Deployment